 If you feel unsafe at all you should discuss the issue with the Dive Master.
 You should never dive if you feel unsafe, and if you are underwater and feel unsafe, you should pull the dive and ascend as per your dive profile requirements.

-Within the last 12 months at Dive Jervis Bay there were 3 recorded WHS incidents that occurred (2 down from previous year) and 3 potential hazards from reported maintenance issues.
+Within the last 12 months at Dive Jervis Bay there were 8 recorded WHS incidents that occurred.
 We had 2557 customers on boat trips and courses with 7,452 customers coming through our store.
-Each of these 3 incidents were minor events, none of them resulted in hospitalisation and none required medical follow up through a GP.
+3 of the incidents involved workplace injuries for staff, one of which required medical follow up and stiches.
+All of the other 7 incidents were minor events, none of them resulted in hospitalisation and none required medical follow up through a GP.